-(H) Two independent experts selected solely bу the 2 State Su ıperi ntendent.
+(H) Two independent experts selected solely by the

-- (I) Two independent experts recommended by public universities in this State. - (J) One member recommended by a statewide organization that represents parents. - (K) Two representatives recommended by collective impact organizations that represent major metropolitan areas or geographic areas in Illinois. - (L) One member from a statewide organization focused on research-based education policy to support a school system that prepares all students for college, a career, and democratic citizenship. - (M) One representative from a school district organized under Article 34 of this Code.
+- 1 (I) Two independent experts recommended by public universities in this State. - (J) One member recommended by a statewide organization that represents parents. - (K) Two representatives recommended by collective impact organizations that represent major metropolitan areas or geographic areas in Illinois. - (L) One member from a statewide organization focused on research-based education policy to support a school system that prepares all students for college, a career, and democratic citizenship. - (M) One representative from a school district organized under Article 34 of this Code.

-State Superintendent shall ensure that the membership of the Panel includes representatives from school districts and communities reflecting the geographic, socio-economic, racial, and ethnic diversity of this State.
+State Superintendent shall ensure that membership of the Panel includes representatives from school districts and communities reflecting geographic, socio-economic, racial, and ethnic diversity of this State.
 The State Superintendent shall additionally ensure that the membership of the Panel includes representatives with expertise in bilingual education and special education.
 Staff from the State Board shall staff the Panel.

-(2) In addition to those Panel members appointed by the State Superintendent, 4 members of the General Assembly shall be appointed as follows: one member of the House of Representatives appointed by the Speaker of the House of Representatives, one member of the Senate appointed by the President of the Senate, one member of the House of Representatives appointed by the Minority Leader of the House of Representatives, and one member of the Senate appointed by the Minority Leader of the Senate appointed by the Minority Leader of the Senate.
+(2) In addition to those Panel members appointed by the State Superintendent, 4 members of the General Assembly shall be appointed as follows: one member of the House of Representatives appointed by the Speaker of the

+House of Representatives, one member of the Senate appointed by the President of the Senate, one member of the House of Representatives appointed by the Minority Leader of the House of Representatives, and one member of the Senate appointed by the Minority Leader of the Senate.
 There shall be one additional member appointed by the Governor.
 All members appointed by legislative leaders or the Governor shall be non-voting, ex officio members.

 - (3) The Panel must study topics at the direction of the General Assembly or State Board of Education, as provided under paragraph (1).
-The Panel may also study the following topics at the direction of the chairperson: (4) - (A) The format and scope of annual spending plans referenced in paragraph (9) of subsection (h) of this Section. - (B) The Comparable Wage Index under this Section. - (C) Maintenance and operations, including capital maintenance and construction costs. - (D) "At-risk student" definition. - (E) Benefits. - (F) Technology. - (G) Local Capacity Target. - (H) Funding for Alternative Schools, Laboratory Schools, safe schools, and alternative learning
+The Panel may also study the following topics at the direction of the chairperson: - (A) The format and scope of annual spending plans referenced in paragraph (9) of subsection (h) of this Section. - (B) The Comparable Wage Index under this Section. - (C) Maintenance and operations, including capital maintenance and construction costs. - (D) "At-risk student" definition. - (E) Benefits. - (F) Technology. - (G) Local Capacity Target. - (H) Funding for Alternative Schools, Laboratory Schools, safe schools, and alternative learning opportunities programs. - (I) Funding for college and career acceleration

-1 opportunities programs.